 Participants at the hearing will include the Hearing Officer, the Investigator(s) who conducted the investigation, the parties, Advisors to the parties, any called witnesses, and anyone providing authorized accommodations or assistive services.
-The Title IX Coordinator will not be present at the hearing but will be available to the Hearing Officer for consultation on the hearing procedures.
+The Title IX Coordinator may be present at the hearing or will be available to the Hearing Officer for consultation on the hearing procedures.